 What is Marginal Standing Facility (MSF)?

-The working of repo thus necessitates that there should be eligible securities with the bank to avail money from the RBI by pledging them.
+The working of conventional liquidity facility like variable rate repo necessitates that there should be eligible securities with the bank to avail money from the RBI by pledging them.
 Eligible securities are first class securities (including government bonds, T Bills, State Development Loans etc) held by a bank over the SLR requirement.
-This means that the securities held by a bank above 19.0% (SLR as on 15th of May 2019) of its liabilities (deposits) can be pledged by the bank with the RBI to avail funds under repo.
+This means that the securities held by a bank above 18.0% (SLR as on 30th June 2023) of its liabilities (deposits) can be pledged by the bank with the RBI to avail funds under repo.

 According to the RBI circular on MSF, “In the event, the banks’ SLR holdings fall below the statutory requirement up to one per cent of their NDTL, banks will not have the obligation to seek a specific waiver for default in SLR compliance arising out of use of this facility”.